cyber-siraj/Enterprise-Network-Lab/README.md

-# 🖧 Enterprise Network & SOC Monitoring Lab
+# 🖧 Enterprise Network

 ## 🔹 Overview

-This project simulates a small enterprise network with segmented departments, essential network services, and basic SOC-style monitoring.
+This project simulates a small enterprise network with segmented departments, essential network services

 My approach is based on a key principle: **you cannot secure what you do not understand**.
 Before focusing on security, I built a strong foundation in networking—understanding how devices communicate, how traffic flows, and how core services operate.
 This allowed me to begin thinking from a security and monitoring perspective rather than just configuration.